jgke/syntax-searcher/README.md

 ============================

 `grep` and derivatives: Standard regular expressions are not powerful enough to parse arbitrary paren-delimited expressions.
-It's possible to use grep extensions to match eg. matching brackets.
-However, the syntax for that is quite clunky. https://unix.stackexchange.com/questions/147662/grep-upto-matching-brackets
+While it's possible to use grep extensions to match eg. matching brackets, the syntax for that is quite clunky. https://unix.stackexchange.com/questions/147662/grep-upto-matching-brackets

 `semgrep` https://semgrep.dev/ Semgrep is implemented by having